 Dear mister Gen Sekiguchi, where the hell did you disappear to?
 More than 8 years ago you gave us a film that ranks as one of the best Japanese comedies ever produced.
 Not only that, it's also one of the lushest and vibrant productions to have ever graced a screen.
 After that ... nothing (apart from a sub par entry in the Quirky Guys And Gals anthology).
-What a waste of potential, but at least we'll always have Survive Style 5+ to keep us warm.
+What a depressing waste of potential, but at least we'll always have Survive Style 5+ to keep us warm.

 Sekiguchi comes from an advertising background and it shows.
 While people like Hiroshi Ishikawa (Tokyo.sora) prefer to mask their commercial occupation, Sekiguchi flaunts it all over the place.
-Just like one of the characters in this movie Sekiguchi collected a massive amount of left-over ideas while directing ads, all of which he tried to cram in his first feature-length movie.
-The result is a film that knows little to no creative boundaries, spilling over with cool details and ideas and effectively warranting its 120 minute running time.
+Just like one of the characters in this movie, Sekiguchi collected a massive amount of left-over ideas while directing ads, all of which he tried to cram in his first feature-length movie.
+The result is a film that knows little to no creative boundaries, spilling over with cool details and ideas and effectively warranting its 120-minute running time.

-Survive Style 5+ is a collection of five separate stories that somehow intertwine along the road.
-These stories do not lead up to the usual major climax (where all the different arcs would come together), instead the characters from different stories just cross each other's paths during the course of the film.
+Survive Style 5+ is a collection of five separate stories that somehow intertwine along the way.
+These stories do not lead up to the usual major climax (where all the different arcs typically come together), instead the characters from different stories just cross each other's paths during the course of the film.
 None of these individual stories make much sense, combined they make even less sense, but as a whole they do work together in some strange and almost inexplicable way.

 Visually speaking Survive Style 5+ is one of the most colorful and detailed films I've ever seen.
 It is somewhat reminiscent of Wes Anderson's latest projects, though Sekiguchi takes things a lot further.
 From furniture to clothing and lighting, everything is tailored to perfection.
 Even the color of the drinks are made to match or contrast with the background.
 Camera work, lighting and editing are of extremely high quality too, add to that some genuinely creative and well-executed special effects (like the animated horse on a painting that whizzes by) and you have two hours of pure visual splendor.

 The cast too is absolutely stellar.
 Tadanobu Asano appears in one his best roles to date, flanked by Reika Hashimoto (also his real-life wife).
-They are assisted by the likes of Hiroshi Abe, Ittoku Kishibe (believe me, it will take a while before you can see him in another film), YosiYosi Arakawa, Sonny Chiba and even Vinnie Jones.
+They are assisted by the likes of Hiroshi Abe, Ittoku Kishibe (believe me, it will take a while before you can see him in another role after this), YosiYosi Arakawa, Sonny Chiba and even Vinnie Jones.
 But stealing the show is Yoshiyuki Morishita in one of his biggest and boldest parts so far.
 Casting him as a gay dude is just impossible but Sekiguchi went ahead and did just that.
 The effect is borderline creepy but also immensely funny.

-Survive Style 5+ is a wacky film and for some it may be a little bit too random at times.
+Survive Style 5+ is a wacky film and for some it may be a little too random at times.
 But even then there is always something that catches the eye.
 Be it a visual gag, a wonderfully realized setting or a funny idea.
 The film never drags and the finale is simply perfect, however weird it may be.
-It's a comedy that works on many levels and most surprisingly even on an artistic level, no matter how goofy some parts may be.
+It's a comedy that works on many levels and most surprisingly even on an artistic level, no matter how goofy some parts may get.

 What Sekiguchi realized with Survive Style 5+ is extraordinary.
-Even though the film lasts 120 minutes it is packed to the brim with little bits of pure genius.
+Even though the film lasts 120 minutes, it is packed to the brim with little bits of pure genius.
 A normal director would've spread the material at hand across two or maybe even three films, but Sekiguchi crams everything in one film and manages to keep a good balance throughout.
-It's a film that gets better with each successive viewing and it ranks as one of my favorites comedies ever.
+Survive Style 5+ is an audiovisual blast, a film that gets better with each successive viewing and one that ranks as one of my favorite comedies ever.
+A true delight.